Anshika0506/Codveda-Java-Internship/README.md

 #### Number Guessing Game

-A Java game where the user tries to guess a randomly generated number within limited attempts.
+A Java game where the user guesses a randomly generated number with hints provided after each attempt.

 ---